roman-milk/roman-milk.github.io/inappropes-momnlaw.md

+===

- ****** Inappropriate Ch.
-02 ****** bysex4every1© Nearly two years had passed since the incident with Susan's mom.
+Nearly two years had passed since the incident with Susan's mom.
 For the first few weeks after it happened, the incident fueled my lust and my fantasies, but after that it soon faded into a distant memory.
 As weeks turned into months, it all became a blur and there were times that I asked myself if it had really happened at all.
 Chrystal had gone back to being a complete bitch within minutes after what happened and had remained that way ever since.
 I had made no further attempt to be alone with her or make any moves on her.

  Then, suddenly, out of the blue, Bill and Chrystal invited us to join them in their brand new summer vacation villa to celebrate our wedding anniversary.
 Susan and I had planned a small party with some friends, but her parents decided that the party would just have to wait until we'd spent some time at their luxurious mansion.
 Susan agreed off course and jumped at the opportunity to revel in the ridiculous luxury I was unable to provide.
 The mansion housed six bathrooms, fourteen bedrooms, five dining rooms, a pool, a billiards room and several sitting areas that did not have any clear function, other than to flaunt some obscure art.
 After looking over the pictures, I realized that it wouldn't be too difficult to avoid my in-laws in that big of an environment.
 I played hard-ball with my wife however and feigned severe reluctance to increase her gratitude when I eventually did say yes, and it worked: as a token of her gratitude she spent the next twenty minutes on her knees sucking the cum out of my balls.